qiskit-community/prototype-qrao/README.md

 #### Supported Problem Types

 As with `qiskit-optimization`, this module currently only supports input problems that are of type `QuadraticProgram` and that can be converted to a QUBO.
-Furthermore, the conversion to a QUBO must be made _before_ encoding the problem into a quantum Hamiltonian with `QuantumRandomAccessEncoding` (refer to the tutorial to [see an example of this](https://github.com/qiskit-community/prototype-qrao/blob/main/docs/tutorials/01_getting_started.ipynb))
+Furthermore, the conversion to a QUBO must be made _before_ encoding the problem into a quantum Hamiltonian with `QuantumRandomAccessEncoding` (refer to the tutorial to [see an example of this](https://github.com/qiskit-community/prototype-qrao/blob/main/docs/tutorials/01_getting_started.ipynb)).

 Check out the documentation for `qiskit-optimization` to see [how to construct a `QuadraticProgram`](https://github.com/Qiskit/qiskit-optimization/blob/main/docs/tutorials/01_quadratic_program.ipynb) and [apply converters to it](https://github.com/Qiskit/qiskit-optimization/blob/main/docs/tutorials/02_converters_for_quadratic_programs.ipynb) (including a [wrapper that converts a `QuadraticProgram` to a QUBO](https://github.com/Qiskit/qiskit-optimization/blob/main/qiskit_optimization/converters/quadratic_program_to_qubo.py)).

 #### Statevector Simulator Usage

-If you would like to use a statevector simulation for Magic Rounding, we advise using the new `AerSimulator` ([source](https://github.com/Qiskit/qiskit-aer/blob/main/qiskit/providers/aer/backends/aer_simulator.py)) with the `'statevector'` method and _not_ the ([soon-to-be-deprecated](https://github.com/Qiskit/qiskit-aer/blob/73b29ad75a0d206c68aff42d4d63adf3a42b61b5/qiskit/providers/aer/backends/statevector_simulator.py#L178)) `StatevectorSimulator`.
+If you would like to use a statevector simulation for Magic Rounding, we advise using the new `AerSimulator` ([source](https://github.com/Qiskit/qiskit-aer/blob/main/qiskit/providers/aer/backends/aer_simulator.py)) with the `"statevector"` method and _not_ the ([soon-to-be-deprecated](https://github.com/Qiskit/qiskit-aer/blob/73b29ad75a0d206c68aff42d4d63adf3a42b61b5/qiskit/providers/aer/backends/statevector_simulator.py#L178)) `StatevectorSimulator`.
 The latter suffers from a very poor runtime scaling when used with the Magic Rounding scheme, as it effectively brute-forces all possible solutions.

 ----------------------------------------------------------------------------------------------------